apache/airflow/docs/apache-airflow/best-practices.rst

 .. code-block:: python

   def dag_policy(dag: DAG):
-      """Skipping the DAG with `only_for_beta` tag."""
+      """Skipping the Dag with `only_for_beta` tag."""

       if "only_for_beta" in dag.tags:
           raise AirflowClusterPolicySkipDag(
-              f"DAG {dag.dag_id} is not loaded on the production cluster, due to `only_for_beta` tag."
+              f"Dag {dag.dag_id} is not loaded on the production cluster, due to `only_for_beta` tag."
           )

-The example above, shows the ``dag_policy`` code snippet to skip the DAG depending on the tags it has.
+The example above, shows the ``dag_policy`` code snippet to skip the Dag depending on the tags it has.

 .. _best_practices/reducing_dag_complexity:

-Reducing DAG complexity
+Reducing Dag complexity
 ^^^^^^^^^^^^^^^^^^^^^^^

 While Airflow is good in handling a lot of DAGs with a lot of task and dependencies between them, when you have many complex DAGs, their complexity might impact performance of scheduling.
-One of the ways to keep your Airflow instance performant and well utilized, you should strive to simplify and optimize your DAGs whenever possible - you have to remember that DAG parsing process and creation is just executing Python code and it's up to you to make it as performant as possible.
-There are no magic recipes for making your DAG "less complex" - since this is a Python code, it's the DAG writer who controls the complexity of their code.
+One of the ways to keep your Airflow instance performant and well utilized, you should strive to simplify and optimize your DAGs whenever possible - you have to remember that Dag parsing process and creation is just executing Python code and it's up to you to make it as performant as possible.
+There are no magic recipes for making your Dag "less complex" - since this is a Python code, it's the Dag writer who controls the complexity of their code.

-There are no "metrics" for DAG complexity, especially, there are no metrics that can tell you whether your DAG is "simple enough".
-However, as with any Python code, you can definitely tell that your DAG code is "simpler" or "faster" when it is optimized.
+There are no "metrics" for Dag complexity, especially, there are no metrics that can tell you whether your Dag is "simple enough".
+However, as with any Python code, you can definitely tell that your Dag code is "simpler" or "faster" when it is optimized.
 If you want to optimize your DAGs there are the following actions you can take:

-* Make your DAG load faster.
+* Make your Dag load faster.
 This is a single improvement advice that might be implemented in various ways but this is the one that has biggest impact on scheduler's performance.
-Whenever you have a chance to make your DAG load faster - go for it, if your goal is to improve performance.
+Whenever you have a chance to make your Dag load faster - go for it, if your goal is to improve performance.
 Look at the :ref:`best_practices/top_level_code` to get some tips of how you can do it.
-Also see at :ref:`best_practices/dag_loader_test` on how to asses your DAG loading time.
+Also see at :ref:`best_practices/dag_loader_test` on how to asses your Dag loading time.

-* Make your DAG generate simpler structure.
+* Make your Dag generate simpler structure.
 Every task dependency adds additional processing overhead for scheduling and execution.
-The DAG that has simple linear structure ``A -> B -> C`` will experience less delays in task scheduling than DAG that has a deeply nested tree structure with exponentially growing number of depending tasks for example.
+The Dag that has simple linear structure ``A -> B -> C`` will experience less delays in task scheduling than Dag that has a deeply nested tree structure with exponentially growing number of depending tasks for example.
 If you can make your DAGs more linear - where at single point in execution there are as few potential candidates to run among the tasks, this will likely improve overall scheduling performance.